Coq Documentation

 Install CoqIDE through the packaged releases

 Easy-install packages are available from the Coq download page.
-You should install the version specified in the Preface chapter of Logical Foundations.
+You should install the version specified in the Preface chapter of the Logical Foundations text.

 Using CoqIDE